CBCF Executive Order Tracker

 Impact on Black Americans

-The Trump administration’s executive orders on energy could lower energy costs and create jobs, potentially benefiting low-income Black communities.
+The Trump administration’s presidential actions on energy could lower energy costs and create jobs, potentially benefiting low-income Black communities.
 However, expedited permitting processes and reduced environmental reviews risk increased pollution and health disparities, as Black communities are often near hazardous sites.
 The focus on fossil fuels without investing in renewable energy undermines progress toward a clean energy economy and environmental justice, leaving Black communities without access to green jobs or sustainable solutions.
 The rollback of environmental protections further deepens inequality and exposes these communities to greater health risks.

 Relevant CBCF Research